Entanglement-assisted quantum feedback control: Configuration of the entanglement-assisted feedback control

 The entanglement-assisted feedback control configuration considered in this paper is depicted in Fig.~\ref{General setup}.
-This model has the following special features.
+This model has the following four features.

-(i) The system is linear and has a single input-output channel.
+{\bf (i)} The system is linear and couples with a single probe field.

-(ii) The entangled optical field is produced by combining a coherent squeezed field $\hat W_1$ with fixed squeezing level $r$ and a coherent field $\hat W_2$, at a beam splitter (BS1) with reflectivity $\beta_1^2$.
-It is known that, for all $\beta_1\in(0,1)$, the output fields of BS1 are entangled.
-As shown in the figure, one portion of this entangled field couples with the system, while the other portion does not and will be measured directly.
-We can change the entanglement level by tuning $\beta_1$, while maintaining the total amount of energy for creating the squeezed state.
-Hence we can conduct a fair comparison of the entanglement-assisted method and the standard method without entanglement, given the same amount of energy.
-Note that the amplitude of $\hat W_1$ and $\hat W_2$ are changed depending on $\beta_1$, so that each output field of BS1 has a constant amplitude.
+{\bf (ii)} The entangled optical field is produced by combining a fixed squeezed field $\hat W_1$ and a fixed coherent field $\hat W_2$, at a beam splitter (BS1).
+The correlation matrices \eqref{quantum Ito rule} of these fields are respectively given by

+where $r$ is the squeezing level and $\theta$ represents the phase of the squeezed state in the phase space; see Fig.~\ref{General setup} and the footnote in page 5.
+The reflectivity of BS1 is, for simplicity, set to $\beta_1^2$ with $0\leq \beta_1\leq 1$.
+Note that, for all $\beta_1\in(0,1)$, the output fields of BS1 are entangled (see Appendix~C).
+As shown in the figure, one portion of this entangled field couples with the system, while the other portion does not.
+The degree of entanglement can be changed by tuning $\beta_1$, while maintaining the total amount of energy for producing this entangled field.
+Hence we can conduct a fair comparison of the entanglement-assisted control method (the case $0< \beta_1< 1$) and the standard method without entanglement (the case $\beta_1=0, 1$), given the same amount of resources.
+In particular, note that the SQL corresponds to the case $\beta_1=1$.

-(iii) We assume that the system's output field is subjected to an optical loss, which can be modeled by introducing a fictitious beam splitter with reflectivity $\delta^2$; if $\delta=0$, then there is no optical loss. $\hat W_3$ denotes the vacuum field coming into this fictitious beam splitter.
-As consequence the overall system contains three input channels $\hat W_1$, $\hat W_2$, and $\hat W_3$, implying that $m=3$ in the system equations \eqref{dynamics} and \eqref{output}, and the correlation matrix \eqref{quantum Ito rule} is now given by
+{\bf (iii)} We assume that the system's output field is subjected to an optical loss, which can be modeled by introducing a fictitious beam splitter with reflectivity $\delta^2$; if $\delta=0$, then there is no optical loss. $\hat W_3$ denotes the vacuum noise field coming into this fictitious beam splitter, whose correlation matrix is the same as that of $\hat W_2$, i.e., $\Theta_3 = \Theta_2$.
+As consequence the overall system contains three input fields $\hat W_1$, $\hat W_2$, and $\hat W_3$, implying that $m=3$ in the system equations \eqref{dynamics} and \eqref{output}.
+The total correlation matrix is thus given by